danigiri/provashell/README.md

 ```
 This method requires Java and (Apache Maven!)[http://maven.apache.org] to be
 installed, as well as the `rpmbuild` tool (which can be found in the `rpm-build`
-package on CentOS).
+package on CentOS or similar packages in other distributions).

 ## Usage

 _provashell_ employs annotations to run the tests, preparation and cleanup
 functions.
-Annotations are like `#@Annotation` without any spaces or tabs before
+Annotations are linkes like `#@Annotation`, without any spaces or tabs before
 the comment or in the annotation itself.
 The annotation line must come just
 before the affected function, with no extra lines in between.

-A sample test looks like this:
+A sample test script looks like this:

 ```Shell
 	#!/bin/bash